SharePoint/sp-dev-docs/docs/solution-guidance/replace-files-deployed-using-modules-in-sharepoint-farm-solutions.md

 ## Upload and update references to page layouts

+> [!NOTE]
-**Note:**  The code examples in this section build on the code examples in the previous section of this article.
+> The code examples in this section build on the code examples in the previous section of this article.

 To replace page layouts that were deployed using modules in farm solutions, upload and update references to use the new page layout files by: